testcontainers/testcontainers-java/docs/index.md

 [JitPack](jitpack_dependencies.md) builds are available for pre-release versions.

 !!! warning "Shaded dependencies"
-    Testcontainers uses the docker-java client library, which in turn depends on JAX-RS, Jersey and Jackson libraries.
+    Testcontainers depends on other libraries (like docker-java) for it to work.
+    Some of them (JUnit, docker-java-{api,transport} and its transitive dependencies, JNA, visible-assertions and others) are part of our public API.
-    These libraries in particular seem to be especially prone to conflicts with test code/application under test code.
+    But there are also "private", implementation detail dependencies (e.g. docker-java-core, Guava, OkHttp, etc etc) that are not exposed to public API but prone to conflicts with test code/application under test code.
     As such, **these libraries are 'shaded' into the core testcontainers JAR** and relocated under `org.testcontainers.shaded` to prevent class conflicts.

 ## Sponsors